rawfunkmaharishi/rawfunkmaharishi.github.io/blog/_posts/2014-11-10-embedding-open-street-map.md

 layout: blost
 ---

-This is a band site, which means it probably has gig pages, and a good gig page has an embedded map.
+This is a band site, which means it has [gig pages](http://rawfunkmaharishi.uk/gigs/), and a good [gig page](http://rawfunkmaharishi.uk/gigs/2014/12/04/buffalo-bar/) has an embedded map.
 We could use Google Maps, sure, but [Open Street Map](http://www.openstreetmap.org/) has a [much more appealing license](http://www.openstreetmap.org/copyright).
 So our choices are:

 ##Embed the whole thing